inire/Living-Skyrim/README.md

 2. A dialogue will appear and ask if you want to associate Mod Organizer with nxm links.
 Click **Yes.**
 3. Make a note of the Active count in both the left and right panes.
 If yours doesn’t say 443 and 249 respectively, make sure you have booted Mod Organizer in Portable Mode.

+### Configuration-Specific
+1. If you are going to use a controller, make sure to enable Gamepad++ in the left pane of MO2.

 ### ENB
 ENB is not required to run Living Skyrim, but it is intended to be used with SkyrimSE Re-Engaged ENB.
 You may skip these instructions if you don’t want to use ENB.
 To install ENB, follow these steps: